When Weight Watchers Chicken in Spicy Peanut Sauce meal says

 You can also start making Sushi Rice ovals for the cooked mushrooms.
 Click here to see my detailed directions.

-Once the mushroom slices are cooked through and soft, remove from heat and set aside for final sushi assembling.
+Once the mushroom slices are cooked through and soft, remove from heat and set aside for final sushi assembly.

 To assemble simply place a mushroom slice (or smaller button mushroom pieces) on a prepared Sushi Rice oval.
 Drizzle on a small amount of Dipping Sauce and top with a few thin slices of chopped green onion.

-(For a slight spicy version put a dab of horseradish or wasabi under the mushroom slice or directly on the rice.)
+(For a slightly spicy version put a dab of horseradish or wasabi under the mushroom slice or directly on the rice.)

-You can treat Mushroom Sushi like regular sushi and skip my Dipping Sauce.
-Just hold sushi and dip it mushroom-side into into soy sauce (or drizzle some on top, if the mushrooms are chopped into smaller pieces.)
+You can treat Mushroom Sushi-like regular sushi and skip my Dipping Sauce.
+Just hold the sushi and dip it mushroom-side into into soy sauce (or drizzle some on top, if the mushrooms are chopped into smaller pieces.)

 If you were here a few weeks ago, I showed you how to make a Spicy Tuna Hand Roll -- now on to something a little more tricky to do, a typical sushi roll.

-Fresh sushi grade fish is expense, but I have a generous neighbor who supplies me with fresh, locally caught tuna for free (to see my blog post and video about him, click here.)
-So I can do this Sushi Recipe Series and stay in my budget - because it pays to be friendly with your neighbors.
+Fresh sushi-grade fish is expensive, but I have a generous neighbor who supplies me with fresh, locally caught tuna for free (to see my blog post and video about him, click here.)
+So I can do this Sushi Recipe Series and stay within my budget - because it pays to be friendly with your neighbors.
 (For a cheaper sushi roll it's okay to substitute tuna with cooked imitation crab, or krab.)

 My recipe uses chopped tuna, mixed with mayo and hot sauce.You can add some thin-sliced veggies to stretch out the expensive raw tuna.)